Skip to Content

 Course Structure

-Students may enrol on a full-time (1 year) or part-time (2-3 years) basis.
-Part-time students typically complete one or two modules per semester.
-Full-time students typically complete three modules per semester.
+Students may enrol for Full-Time study (1 year) or Part-Time study (2 or 3 years).
+Part-Time students complete one or two modules per semester.
+Full-Time students complete three modules per semester.

 The Pg Dip is awarded to students who successfully complete six taught modules (120 CATS points).